mfumagalli/Copenhagen/Files/day1.md

 Under these circumnstances, the assignment of individual genotypes and SNPs is problematic, and can lead to errors.

 However, it is necessary to know the overall distribution of per-site depth, in order to avoid filtering too many (or few) sites.

-To make things faster, we are using only 20 samples from European samples (TSI, Italians, of course...).
+To make things faster, we are using only 10 samples from European samples (EUR), specifically Italians (of course...).

 We first derive the distribution of quality scores and depth on our data set using ```-doQsDist 1 -doDepth 1```.
 ```
-$ANGSD/angsd -b $DATA/EUR.bams -ref $REF -out Results/ALL.qc \
+$ANGSD/angsd -b $DATA/EUR.bams -ref $REF -out Results/EUR.qc \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
         -doQsDist 1 -doDepth 1 -doCounts 1 -maxDepth 100 -minQ 0
 ```
+Please ignore any message stating: `No data for chromoId=0 chromoname=1 This could either indicate that there really is no data for this chromosome`

-As an illustration here, ```-maxDepth 100``` corresponds to a per-sample average depth of 10.
+As an illustration, ```-maxDepth 100``` corresponds to a per-sample average depth of 10.
-This option means that all sites with depth equal or greater than 200 will be binned together.
+This option means that all sites with depth equal or greater than 100 will be binned together.

 Have a look at the files generated:
 ```
-ls Results/ALL.qc.*
+ls Results/EUR.qc.*
 ...
 -> Output filenames:
-		->"Results/ALL.qc.arg"
-		->"Results/ALL.qc.qs"
-		->"Results/ALL.qc.depthSample"
-		->"Results/ALL.qc.depthGlobal"
+		->"Results/EUR.qc.arg"
+		->"Results/EUR.qc.qs"
+		->"Results/EUR.qc.depthSample"
+		->"Results/EUR.qc.depthGlobal"
 ...
 ```

 ```
 # counts of quality scores
-less -S Results/ALL.qc.qs
+less -S Results/EUR.qc.qs
 # counts of per-sample depth
-less -S Results/ALL.qc.depthSample
+less -S Results/EUR.qc.depthSample
-wc -l Results/ALL.qc.depthSample
+wc -l Results/EUR.qc.depthSample
 # counts of global depth
-less -S Results/ALL.qc.depthGlobal
+less -S Results/EUR.qc.depthGlobal
 ```

 It is convenient to compute the percentiles of these distributions (and visualize them) in order to make an informative decision on the threshold values we will use for our filtering.
 ```
-Rscript $NGSTOOLS/Scripts/plotQC.R Results/ALL.qc 2> /dev/null
+Rscript $NGSTOOLS/Scripts/plotQC.R Results/EUR.qc 2> /dev/null
 ```
+The part ```2> /dev/null``` simply indicates that the standard output (i.e. messages on the screen) will not appear.
 Have a look at the output files:
 ```
-less -S Results/ALL.qc.info
+less -S Results/EUR.qc.info
-evince Results/ALL.qc.pdf
+evince Results/EUR.qc.pdf
 ```

 **QUESTION**
 Which values would you choose as sensible thresholds on quality score and depth (minimum and maximum)?

-We may also want to remove sites where half of the individual have no data.
+We may also want to remove sites where a fraction (half?) of the individuals have no data.
-This is achieved by the -minInd option.
+This is achieved by the ```-minInd``` option.
 A possible command line would contain the following filtering:
 ```
 ...